SunPj/sharest/Readme.md

-# Shaytan Rest API builder
+# sharest Rest API builder

 Create REST API for your source (DB, memory, etc) with a few lines of code and without code duplication